Economy of Malawi: Macro-economic trends

-The following table shows the main economic indicators in 1980–2017.
+The following table shows the main economic indicators in 1980–2024.

 Industry

 In 2013, Malawi's manufacturing sector contributed 10.7% of GDP.
-The main industries are food processing, construction, consumer goods, cement, fertilizer, ginning, furniture production and cigarette production.
+The main industries are food processing, construction, consumer goods, cement, fertiliser, ginning, furniture production and cigarette production.

 The government's attempts to diversify the agriculture sector and move up the global value chain have been seriously constrained by poor infrastructure, an inadequately trained work force and a weak business climate.
 In order to help companies adopt innovative practices and technologies, the National Export Strategy adopted in 2013 affords companies greater access to the outcome of international research and better information about available technologies; it also helps companies to obtain grants to invest in such technologies from sources such as the country's Export Development Fund and the Malawi Innovation Challenge Fund.
 In parallel, the government has raised its investment in research and development to 1% of GDP.